handrews4/CI_PP1_SH/README.md

 Features

-Navigation Bar
+Navigation Bar? not needed as only 1 page.
-#Sutton Hoo           Home  Treasures  History  Visit
+#Sutton Hoo           Top  Treasures  History  Visit

 links to all sections for easy navigation